God, Sexual Harassment And How He Heals The Broken

 Because scab-picking will tip you back to the wound of yesterday.
 It will break open that which you are hoping to heal.

-If you can share your story and still have a bit of Jesus in you, then by all means raise your voice.
-But even then, do remember not to pick up what you gave to Jesus.
+If you can share your story and retain a bit of your growth, then by all means raise your voice.
+But even then, remember your safety, peace and healing matters more than anything else.

 I read this post by Chris over at Forgiven Wife and I think you will appreciate her perspective.
 Why #MeToo matters